We are open for safe in-person care.

-Angiotensin II receptor blockers (ARBs) help relax your blood vessels, which lowers your blood pressure and makes it easier for your heart to pump blood.
+Angiotensin II receptor blockers help relax your veins and arteries to lower your blood pressure and make it easier for your heart to pump blood.

-Angiotensin is a chemical in your body that affects your cardiovascular system in various ways, including narrowing your blood vessels.
+Angiotensin is a chemical in your body that narrows your blood vessels.
 This narrowing can increase your blood pressure and force your heart to work harder.

 Angiotensin II receptor blockers block the action of angiotensin II.
 As a result, the medication allows your veins and arteries to widen (dilate).

-Several ARBs are available.
+Several angiotensin II receptor blockers are available.
 Which one is best for you depends on your health and the condition being treated.

 Examples of angiotensin II receptor blockers include:

-There have been some reports of intestinal problems in those taking olmesartan.
-Talk to your doctor if you develop severe diarrhea or lose a lot of weight while taking olmesartan.
+Some people taking the angiotensin II receptor blocker olmesartan have reported intestinal problems.
+Talk to your doctor if you develop severe diarrhea or lose a lot of weight while taking this medication.